alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

-the half-hour lunch breaks at my table eating a sandwich (in the vain hope of leaving earlier), the unpaid permanent on-call duty or the also unpaid visits to the company to deploy a project at 4 AM.
+the half-hour lunch breaks at my table eating a sandwich (in the vain hope of leaving earlier), the unpaid permanent on-call duty or the also unpaid visits to our offices to deploy a project at 4 AM.
-Having a two-year-old daughter somehow seemed more important than all that, and yet I could only see her during dinner and just before she went to bed (some days not even that).
+Having a two-year-old daughter somehow seemed more important than all that, and yet I could only see her during dinner and just before she went to bed (with luck; some days not even that).
-Esther, my partner and mother of our daughter, was also exhausted after taking care of her all day long.
+Esther, my partner and mother of our daughter, was also exhausted after a long day of work and then taking care of her.
 Life kind of sucked, in the way only a first-world life can kind of suck.

 In mid-2011 I had the gall of requesting reduced working hours,